A Brief Introduction to Production Engineering: Part II

 India

-1. Tata Motors: Tata Motors is one of the largest automotive manufacturers in India.
-They are always in need of Production Engineers.
-These engineers help streamline their manufacturing processes.
+- Tata Motors: Tata Motors is one of the largest automotive manufacturers in India.
+They are always in need of engineers specializing in a career in Production Engineering to help streamline their manufacturing processes.

 Australia